openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A call of a method with overload signatures is always a call of the implementation method.

-The example below has one overload signature parameterless; the other two have one parameter each:
+The example below has one overload signature parameterless, while the other two have one parameter each:

 .. index::